syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-Essentialqtpaddonsetup is the setup file for Essential QuickTest Professional, that can be installed with the same license key that has been used to install Essential Studio.
+Essentialqtpaddonsetup is the setup file for Essential QuickTest Professional that can be installed with the same license key used to install the Essential Studio.
 Essential QuickTest Professional does not require a separate license.